Skip to main content

 For more information on terminating jobs with the CLI, see the reference docs.

-Archiving jobs hide them from the job list page, but you can still access them through the CLI and SDK.
-The cluster associated with an archived job is archived automatically.
+Archiving jobs hides them from the job list page, but you can still access them through the CLI and SDK.
+Anyscale automatically archives the cluster associated with an archived job.

-To be archived, jobs must be in a terminal state.
-You must have created the job or be an organization admin to archive the job.
+Jobs must be in a terminal state to archive them.
+You must have created the job or be an organization admin to archive a job.

 You can archive jobs in Anyscale console or through the CLI/SDK: